losbiw/erin/README.md

 # Erin

-A simple way to change wallpaper automatically
+A simple app to change wallpaper automatically

 ## Installation